Tibeno88/mcp-server-plugin/README.md

 The plugin provides built-in tools through the `DefaultMcpServer` class:

 - `getBuild`: Retrieve a specific build or the last build of a Jenkins job.
+- `getBuildLog`: Get the console log of a specific build.
+If the build number is not provided, it returns the log of the last build.
 - `getJob`: Get a Jenkins job by its full path.
-- `getAllJobs`: Get a list of all Jenkins jobs.
+- `getJobs`: Get a paginated list of Jenkins jobs.
 - `triggerBuild`: Trigger a build of a job.

 ### Extending MCP Capabilities